MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab0_Ex0_Lab_Setup.md

 >
 > In some tenants, selecting **Start recording user and admin activity** might not activate Audit.
 >
-> If this occurs, you can enable Audit through PowerShell instead:
+> If this happens, you can enable Audit through PowerShell instead:
 >
 > 1. Open an elevated Terminal window by right-clicking the Windows button and selecting **Terminal (Admin)**.
 >